-- State and Territory health departments recognise and respond to the needs of people with dementia as outlined in the National Palliative Care Strategy and Queensland Health's Statewide strategy for end-of-life care 2015. - Collaborate with community-based service providers to ensure carers of people living with dementia have appropriate support networks around them.
+- State and Territory health departments recognise and respond to the needs of people with dementia as outlined in the National Palliative Care Strategy and Victoria's end of life and palliative care framework. - Collaborate with community based service providers to ensure carers of people living with dementia have appropriate support networks around them.